aturfah/PHM/README.md

-# PHM: PHM: software package for multi-resolution clustering
+# PHM: software package for multi-resolution clustering

 **Version 1.0**

-This package implements the PHM algorithm for multiresolution and consensus clustering analysis of generic data, as well as its associated visualizations.
+This package implements the PHM algorithm for multiresolution and consensus clustering analysis, as well as its associated visualizations.
 The method and computational procedures are described in [Turfah and Wen (2025)](#).

 For questions/commens regarding the package, please contact Ali Turfah (aturfah at umich dot com).